susfia8/sunset_dynasty/README.md

 -Copy/Paste the entire contents of the Sunset Dynasty github zip file (contents inside sunset_dynasty-main) into the blank mod file you just created (in ...\Documents\Paradox Interactive\Hearts of Iron IV\mod) and replace all contents when prompted

--enable the new manual KX Sunset Dynasty in the launcher mod list and enjoy
+-enable the new manual Sunset Dynasty in the launcher mod list and enjoy